palacaze/sigslot/readme.md

 A CMake build file is supplied for installation purpose and generating a CMake import module.
 It is also required for examples and tests, which optionally depend on Qt5 and Boost for adapters unit tests.

+A configuration option `REDUCE_CODE_SIZE` is available and off by default.
+When activated, an attempt at reducing code bloat by reducing template instantiation is being made at the expanse of exception safety and slightly slower code.

 Installation may be done using the following instructions from the root directory:

 ```sh